Where and when used. Dialogue and interactive processes

 further details of this form of interaction, see Australia’s National Public

-Private Partnerships Guidelines – Volume 2: Practitioners’ Guide
+Private Partnerships Guidelines – Volume 2: Practitioners’ Guide, chapter

 14 and appendix E.